wdahlia/wdahlia/README.md

   Hi👋🏻, I'm JinSook Ryu.
 WELCOME to my profile!
   👩🏻‍🎓 I Graduate from Inha Univ.
-Global Finance & Banking 📓 I'm currently studying 'full-stack class customized to practice class' on a multi-campus.
+Global Finance & Banking 📓 I'm currently studying 'full-stack class customized to practice' on a multi-campus.
   💛 I really like watching movie🎥, listening music🎶, reading books📚 and my dog🐶 I'm trying my best to become a good developer👩🏻‍💻 Please support my journey to become a developer THANK YOU 🙇🏻‍♀️